• Skip to primary navigation

 This is still an area we're experimenting with, but these are some practical ways to use it

-• Use as dusting snow for gingerbread house making.
-The cool thing is that powdered marshmallow looks more like snow than confectioners' sugar.
+- Use it to dust snow for gingerbread house making.
+The cool thing is that powdered marshmallow looks more like snow than confectioners’ sugar.
 And it does blow away or melt in the humidity.
 And as it gets a little residual humidity in the air, it tends to stick well (almost like glue) and is pretty!

 I'd love it if you'd leave a comment on a way you've used marshmallow powder!